Nilrudra1999/Understanding-DSA/notes/More_iterations.md

 # More Iterative Analysis on Common Iteration Functions

 Below are further analysis on more common iterations using both for-loops and while loops.<br>
-However, for the analysis there is no timing experiments provided.
+However, for this analysis there is no timing experiments done.<br>

 ### Function 01